owallb/nvim-config/README.md

 - **bash-language-server**: shellcheck (optional, used for linting)

-If you don't need some specific language server, and want to get rid of any warning messages, you may either remove them from the top of `lua/lsp.lua` or disable them in `lua/lsp/<server>.lua`.
+If you don't need some specific language server, you may either remove them from the top of `lua/lsp.lua` or disable them in `lua/lsp/<server>.lua`.

+To disable automatic installation of a selected language server, remove or comment out the mason part of the configuration at `lua/lsp/<server>.lua`.

 ### Nerd Font
 It's recommended to use a [Nerd Font](https://www.nerdfonts.com/),